-A review of the business of the Group during the year and a discussion on the Group's future business development are provided in the Chairman's Statement on pages 4 to 9 of this Annual Report.
-Possible risks and uncertainties that the Group may be facing are set out in the Management Discussion and Analysis on pages 11 to 16 and the Corporate Governance Report on pages 26 to 39.
-There were no important events affecting the Group since the end of the financial year end.
-An analysis of the Group's performance during the year using financial key performance indicators is provided in the Five Year Financial Summary on page 17 of this Annual Report.
+A review of the business of the Group during the year and a discussion on the Group's future business development are provided in the Chairman's Statement on pages 3 to 6 of this Annual Report.
+Possible risks and uncertainties that the Group may be facing are set out in the Management Discussion and Analysis on pages 8 to 11 and the Corporate Governance Report on pages 23 to 35.
+Particulars of important events affecting the Group since the end of the finantical year end (if any) are provided in the Chairman's Statement on pages 3 to 6 and the Financial Statements on pages 61 to 112.
+An analysis of the Group's performance during the year using financial key performance indicators is provided in the Five Year Financial Summary on page 12 of this Annual Report.
 An environmental policy has been put in place to give due consideration to environment issues and minimise the impact of business operations on environment.
-In addition, discussions on the Group's environmental policies and relationships with employees, customers, suppliers and stakeholders are contained in the Sustainability and CSR Report and the Corporate Governance Report on pages 18 to 25 and pages 26 to 39 of this Annual Report respectively.
+In addition, discussions on the Group's environmental policies and relationships with employees, customers, suppliers and stakeholders are contained in the Sustainability and CSR Report and the Corporate Governance Report on pages 13 to 22 and pages 23 to 35 of this Annual Report respectively.

 As regards the compliance with Consumer Goods Safety Ordinance (Cap.
 456) and Trade Descriptions Ordinance (Cap.
-362), the quality control of products is monitored by merchandise procurement personnel of Citistore during negotiations and through on-going communications with suppliers, consignors and concessionaires.
-As per the arrangements with consignors and concessionaires, the liability, if any for defective products sold by consignment or concessionaires in Citistore is generally borne by the relevant consignors or concessionaires.
-For the purpose of compliance with Food Safety Ordinance (Cap.
-612), most food products sold in Citistore are dry or preserved foods that have long shelf-lives.
-The expiry dates of such food products offered in Citistore are regularly checked in accordance with inventory management procedures, and endeavours are made to ensure that all necessary food licences have been obtained.
+362), the quality control of products is monitored by merchandise procurement personnel of Citistore through ongoing negotiation and communications with suppliers, consignors and concessionaires.
+As per the arrangements with consignors and concessionaires, the liability, if any, for defective products sold by consignment or concessionaires in Citistore is generally borne by the relevant consignors or concessionaires.
+Most food products sold in Citistore are dry or preserved foods that have long shelf-lives.
+For complying with Food Safety Ordinance (Cap.
+612), the expiry dates of such food products offered in Citistore are regularly checked in accordance with inventory management procedures, and endeavours are made to ensure that all necessary food licences have been obtained.
 A policy is put in place for writing off the damaged or aged inventory being not in saleable condition.
-In addition, Citistore is committed to complying with the relevant intellectual property right laws by maintaining effective control over the quality of merchandise it sells and examining merchandise that it sources or sells by consignment.
+In addition, Citistore is committed to complying with the relevant intellectual property right laws, maintaining effective control over the quality of merchandise it sells and examining merchandise that it sources or sells by consignment.